ManiPoorna/Chat-App/README.md

 # Chat-App
-This app woll work on LocalHost at present, for that you need to install some dependencies..
+This app will work on LocalHost at present, for that you need to install some dependencies..

 Follow below steps to work with this app
 STEP 1: npm init -y